Classical Simulations of Low Magic Quantum Dynamics: Introduction

 The amount of non-Clifford resources required to prepare a state is known as non-stabilizerness, commonly referred to as ``magic''.
 Magic is zero for stabilizer states and increases monotonically under the application of non-Clifford operations.
-In recent years, a range of near-stabilizer simulation methods have been developed to efficiently simulate quantum circuits with limited non-Clifford resources.
-These include Monte Carlo techniques based on stabilizer decompositions~\cite{Bravyi2005Universal,Bravyi2021Classical}, as well as tensor network methods such as MPS simulations~\cite{Fux2023entanglement}.
-Additionally, hybrid approaches such as stabilizer tensor networks, which combine stabilizer formalism with tensor network contraction and sampling, have been developed ~\cite{MasotLlima2021Stabilizer}.
-Collectively, these techniques enable approximate classical simulation of quantum circuits that are not fully Clifford but remain structured enough to avoid worst-case exponential scaling of simulation complexity with the number of non-Clifford gates.
+In recent years, a range of near-stabilizer simulation methods have been developed to simulate quantum circuits with limited non-Clifford resources efficiently.
+These include Monte Carlo techniques based on stabilizer decompositions~\cite{Bravyi2005Universal,Schwarz2013Simulating,Bejan2024Dynamical}, mapping to classical statistical mechanics models~\cite{Tarabunga2025Magic} as well as tensor network methods such as MPS simulations~\cite{Fux2024Entanglement} and Clifford-augmented Matrix Product States (CAMPS)~\cite{Liu2025Classical, Qian2024Augmenting}.
+Additionally, hybrid approaches such as stabilizer tensor networks, which combine stabilizer formalism with tensor network contraction and sampling, have been developed ~\cite{MasotLlima2024Stabilizer}.
+Collectively, these techniques enable approximate classical simulation of quantum circuits that are not entirely Clifford but remain structured enough to avoid worst-case exponential scaling of simulation complexity with the number of non-Clifford gates.

 In the following manuscript, we avoid the sampling overhead of existing near-stabilizer techniques by developing a near-Clifford simulator that uses an exact representation of the state.
 Instead of sampling over Clifford circuits, our approach updates the stabilizer decomposition dynamically during the circuit evolution.
 Our approach is designed for dynamic measurement and mid-circuit branching, such as those encountered in quantum error correction and MIPTs~\cite{Skinner2019Measurement,Li2019measurement}.
 Existing stabilizer rank techniques do not generalize easily to dynamic, measurement-driven evolutions.
 Our approach can also simulate states with volume law entanglement, for a low number of $T$-gates, unlike MPS approaches.
+The Clifford+$T$ gate set constitutes the minimal extension of stabilizer circuits to universality, making it the natural and minimal framework for studying the onset of non-stabilizer physics in monitored quantum circuits.

 To benchmark our algorithm in a non-trivial setting, we consider random circuit models with two-qubit gates and single-site measurements, but the gates are allowed to act on arbitrary pairs of qubits in the system that are chosen at random.
 Such ``all-to-all'' models can exhibit MIPTs, but the usual notion of an area-to-volume law entanglement transition that arises in spatially local models is revised~\cite{Nahum2021Measurement}.
 These models are particularly difficult for MPS-based simulations due to the lack of locality and are therefore useful as a general test case for our purposes.